tigerfarm/arduino/Altair101/hardware/README.md

 --------------------------------------------------------------------------------
 ## The Altair 101 Steampunk Tablet

-The processor software runs on an Arduino Mega.
-I moved to the Mega when I started to run out memory (RAM) on Nano.
+Components mounted on a clipboard.

 <img width="330px"  src="../hardware/Altair101dev5.jpg"/>

 Top left is USB hub:
 + Plugs into my laptop.
-+ Plugs into the Mega for uploading programs and serial monitoring.
-+ Serial port module for downloading byte code to the Mega where the code goes into the emulator's memory.
++ Serial port module for downloading byte code from the laptop to the Mega, where the code goes into the emulator's memory.
++ Right blue cable plugs into the Mega for downloading Arduino programs such as the processor program, and for serial monitoring, receiving log messages to display on the laptop.

 Top breadboard, in the following photo of the current development machine:
 + Cables connecting 3 shift registers(SN74HC595N) to the LED lights in the center board.